Choosing a school: parent interviews

 At one school, the doors were locked, so we walked around outside, and we sat on benches and talked about what we liked and what we didn’t, and whether we could see ourselves there.

 We then did the same thing for the other school.
 We walked around the giant football field and track, and the big hockey arena.
 I think James saw himself more in the second school.
 He liked the bigger space.
 The space represented the opportunity to meet new people and try new things, to explore and dream.
 We let James make the final decision to pick that school, though we gave him our input.

 A: Finding the right school, applying, jumping through all the hoops: it’s a huge investment in time.
 It was also a long process for us, because it started in grade 7 and continued through most of the next year.
 It takes up much of your time and energy, and it distracted James from his school work at times.

 Q: What advice do you have for other parents?

 A: I think the importance of different resources changes along the way.
 Peer-to-peer was most important at the beginning: talking to other parents who have been through the process.
 But open houses and tours became more important later on.
 So, go to all those things.
 Understand what each school values and if it’s the right fit.

 Lisa has one child, Liam.
-Liam attended two private elementary schools, one up until grade 3 (the highest grade of the school), and one from grade 4 to 6.
-He’ll be starting grade 7 at a new private school in the fall of 2018.
-This interview focuses mostly on the decision to send Liam to the two private elementary schools.
+Liam attended two private elementary schools, one up until Grade 3 (the highest grade of the school), and one from Grade 4 to 6.
+He started Grade 7 at a new private school in the fall of 2018.
+This interview focuses on the decision to send Liam to the two private elementary schools.

 Q: When did you first consider private school?